Trusted WordPress tutorials, when you need them most.

 Basically, you have very limited options to monetize content on your WordPress.com website.

-Whereas with WordPress.org, you have full control over content management system, so you have unlimited monetization options for your new website.
+With WordPress.org, you have full control over your new website’s content management system and unlimited monetization options.

 WordPress.org offers the easiest way to build an eCommerce website.
 You can use WooCommerce to build your store or choose from many other WordPress eCommerce, membership, and LMS plugins.

 See our guide on how to start an online store without a high budget.
-It includes how to get your own domain for free along with all the powerful features that you need to grow online.
+It includes how to get your domain for free and all the powerful features you need to grow online.

 How do I start a WordPress.org Website?